 Launched in 1990, we are one of the leading programs of its kind.
 Every year, our program attracts a national and international cohort of talented and diverse students who choose our program to train with nationally recognized practicing clinicians.

-We offer a unique combination of classroom hours integrated with face-to-face supervised client work early in the program.
-With a minimum of 500 hours of clinical experience and over 250 hours of clinical supervision, you will be a highly sought-after candidate and well prepared when entering the field.
+We offer a unique combination of classroom hours integrated with extensive, supervised client work early in the program.
+The COAMFTE requirement that students complete intensive clinical training as part of their graduate studies provides our graduates a decided advantage when seeking employment.
+Having completed six quarters of clinical work with clients and over 250 hours of clinical supervision, you will be a highly sought-after candidate and well prepared when entering the field.

 Career & Alumni Support